Answer a few questions

 FEATURED AND TRUSTED BY:

 Tree branches touching or in close proximity to power lines can be very dangerous.
-Branches can move a great deal in the wind and can easily break power lines.
+A tree branch will move a great deal in the wind and can easily break power lines.

-If you have a tree close to or touching a power line, it is advisable that you seek out a local arborist or tree service and have them trim the tree for you.
+If you have a tree close to or touching a power line, it is advisable that you seek out a local arborist or trimming trees service and have them trim the tree for you.
 Attempting to trim trees close to power lines can be deadly so extreme caution is advisable.

 Who is responsible for tree branches on power lines?

-If the tree is however on your land, you will be required to pay for the trimming yourself.
-Normally if your tree is hanging out near street power lines, the utility company will just cut them when they do the rounds.
+If the tree is however on your land, you will be required to pay for trimming trees yourself.
+Normally have trees near power lines, the utility company will be responsible for cutting them when they do the rounds every 6 – 12 months.
 But if it is touching the service line to your house, you will need to manage the tree yourself.

 Tree limbs touching street power lines